selimanac/defold-tiny-http/README.md

 All server responses are static echo of the request.
 POST responses are limited but customizable by using [`dhttp.server_post_content`](#dhttpserver_post_contentjson).

 ## Installation
-You can use PCG Random in your own project by adding this project as a [Defold library dependency](http://www.defold.com/manuals/libraries/).
+You can use Tiny Http in your own project by adding this project as a [Defold library dependency](http://www.defold.com/manuals/libraries/).
 Open your game.project file and in the dependencies field under project add:

 	https://github.com/selimanac/defold-tiny-http/archive/master.zip